GI Rights Hotline

 EVALUATION OF AIR RESERVE COMPONENT (ARC) MEMBERS

-8.1.
+4.1.
 Purpose.
-This chapter provides the guidelines for processing through the disability system certain ARC members who meet eligibility requirements in paragraph 8.2.
-Paragraph 8.3. gives an ineligibility guideline.
+This chapter provides the guidelines for processing through the disability system certain ARC members who meet eligibility requirements of DoDI 1332.18, Section 5, paragraph 5.3 and paragraph 1.4 of this instruction.
+This chapter also provides process guidance for fitness only determinations of ARC members with non-duty related conditions.

-8.3.
+4.3.
 Ineligibility for Disability Processing.
-ARC members are ineligible for disability processing if the member is pending an approved, unsuspended, punitive discharge or dismissal.
+ARC members are ineligible for disability processing if the ARC member is pending an approved, unsuspended, punitive discharge or dismissal.

 DEPARTMENT OF THE AIR FORCE MANUAL 48-123 Aerospace Medicine MEDICAL EXAMINATIONS AND STANDARDS (8 DEC 2020)